The Best Way to Cut the Lawn, According to Pro Landscapers

 You want your grass to look good, but you don’t want to spend a lot of time mowing.
 When it comes to lawn care, there is a right and wrong way to mow the grass.
-Here’s how to mow a lawn the right way, in three easy steps.
+Here’s how to mow a lawn like a professional landscaper, in three easy steps.

 1. Conquer Edges First